cosmonought/cosmonought.github.io/README.md

 In the spirit of declining top-down organizations of both thinking and society, reflections here are primarily bottom-up 'local skirmishes' occasioned by particular events, i.e., interventions in site- (or, if you like, chain-)specific contexts, with the acute insistence that it is only in the varied melée of immovable concrete instances that abstract concepts can be truly tested and grasped.

-So, why is blockchain the occasion for these reflections? or, rather, in what 'local skirmish' does blockchain technology intervene that could be of interest to a post-Lacanian philosopher?
+So, why is blockchain the occasion for these reflections? or, rather, in what 'local skirmish' does blockchain technology intervene that could be of interest to an allegedly 'post-'Lacanian philosopher of human nature?

 (to be continued...)